 Full text is not in this repository.

 We then screened documentation of a violin performance Tansy did on a World Word II fort located eight nautical miles out at sea.
 Here she experimented with playing both the architecture and her violin (she used 'activator' to describe her relationship within the artwork), while also responding to her collaborator's site-specific interventions.
 Afterwards, Tansy described the demanding process of producing this short-lived event.
 This raised questions around why the challenge of getting to the site and marking the artwork wasn't included in the document?
 Also, what are the possibilities of revisiting documentation and/or performance sites after the fact?
 It was observed there is substantial research around 'being there' and not 'not being' there in performance studies.
 So perhaps there are ways of translating these alternative states of encounter, ways that acknowledge a document as Other to 'the original'.
 There is always loss when it comes to recording performance.
 So what does one do with this inevitability?
 Perhaps it's about enabling a difficult kind of experience--Other to not being there.
 We need to move beyond 'lack' in performance documentation.
 We might also thinking about the document as variously sited: in an online/offline portfolio as well as different presentation contexts.

 |Item Type:||Conference or Workshop Item (Paper)|

 |Additional Information:||Paper given to the The University of the Arts London research group.|

-|Research Areas:||School of Art and Design > Art & Design|
+|Research Areas:||A. > School of Art and Design > Visual Arts|

-|Deposited On:||23 Mar 2011 08:34|
+|Date Deposited:||23 Mar 2011 08:34|